fin-hypergrid/core/README.md

 See the [polymer component page](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/) for api documentation and demos.

 ## Getting Started
 Use the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) to install an openfin startup link and see the demo running on your desktop.
+You can also see a demo of it [here](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html) and [here](http://openfin.github.io/example-fin-hypergrid-behavior-json/)

 #Hypergrid
 The Hypergrid control is a [Google polymer](https://www.polymer-project.org/) [web component](http://webcomponents.org/presentations/), canvas based open source general purpose grid.
 The purpose of this project is to address the Finance/Big Data community's desire for a high performance, unlimited row data-grid.
-At the moment, it is in an beta stage and still has ongoing work to be completed.
+At the moment, it is in a beta stage and still has ongoing work to be completed.
 These include bug-fixes/features/automated testing/etc.  Please try it out and let us know what you think.

 ## pluggable grid behaviors
 The design makes no assumptions about the data you wish to view which allows for external data sources as well as external manipulation and analytics.
 Manipulations such as sorting, aggregation, and grouping can be achieved using external best of breed high-performant real time tools designed for such purposes.
+Several grid behavior examples are provided including a [Kx](http://www.kx.com/) Q Kdb+ example.

 ##The Super Easy Setup
-If you just want to see Hypergrid working you can run the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) or just goto the [demo website](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html).
+If you just want to see Hypergrid working you can run the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) or just goto the [demo](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html).

 ## Local Setup
-the following instructions and project structure is based on the google polymer team best practices for developement of polymer/web-components applications and elements.
-It is further documented [here](https://www.polymer-project.org/docs/start/reusableelements.html)
+The following instructions and project structure is based on the google polymer team best practices for developement of polymer/web-components applications and elements.
+It is further documented [here](https://www.polymer-project.org/docs/start/reusableelements.html).

 ## Deploy your app with fin-hypergrid
-the only js file that is necessary to deploy the hypergrid is fin-hypergrid.min.js which is a [vulcanzed](https://www.polymer-project.org/articles/concatenating-web-components.html) conglomeration of all code and dependencies required by fin-hypergrid.
+The only js file that is necessary to deploy the hypergrid is fin-hypergrid.min.js which is a [vulcanzed](https://www.polymer-project.org/articles/concatenating-web-components.html) conglomeration of all code and dependencies required by fin-hypergrid.
 An example of this is found [here](https://github.com/openfin/example-fin-hypergrid-behavior-json).
 The webcomponents.js file is not necessary if your target platform is a webcomponents compatible browser.
 As chrome is currently the only one, we suggest you include this polyfil.

 1. This setup has been tested and works, if you have problems you most likely have security restrictions or proxy issues.
 You may need to use sudo for npm and bower installs.
 Make sure you have internet access, node/npm, grunt-cli, and bower installed and working properly on your machine.
     1. [node installation](http://nodejs.org/download/)